kestra-io/docs/content/blogs/2023-09-25-genomic-data-workflow-sophia-genetics-kestra.md

 * Integrating other data types: to gain deeper insights into the biological context.

-The complexity of genomic sequence analysis is apparent, isn’t it?
-In general this process necessitates the use of over 12 tools tailored to each step's requirements.
+The complexity of genomic sequence analysis is apparent.
+This process necessitates the use of over 12 tools tailored to each step's requirements.
 Imagine how overwhelming this could be if relying on manual execution… Data engineering plays a crucial role in implementing these transformations efficiently and at scale.
 It involves designing data pipelines, selecting appropriate algorithms and tools, optimizing performance, and ensuring data integrity and reliability throughout the process.
 This is precisely where Kestra stands out.
 It empowers you to effortlessly manage hundreds of diverse, both small and large panel workflows on a daily basis, all within a cost-effective production environment.